tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

   blind sk_blind according to {{KEYBLINDING}}, Section 6.2, and serializes the resulting signature pair (r, s) is represented as a DER-encoded {{X690}} ECDSA-Sig-Value structure.
-- ECDSA-SerializePublicKey(pk): Serialize an ECDSA public key using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
+- ECDSA-SerializePublicKey(pk): Serialize an ECDSA public key using the uncompressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
-- ECDSA-DeserializePublicKey(buf) attempts to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SECG}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+- ECDSA-DeserializePublicKey(buf) attempts to deserialize a public key using the uncompressed Octet-String-to-Elliptic-Curve-Point method according to {{SECG}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
   {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
 This validation includes checking that the coordinates are in the correct range, that the point is on the curve, and